Asma al-Assad: Finance career

 After graduating from King's College London, she started work as an economics analyst at Deutsche Bank Group in the hedge fund management division with clients in Europe and East Asia.
 In 1998, she joined the investment banking division of J.P.
 Morgan where she worked on a team that specialised in biotechnology and pharmaceutical companies.
-She credits her banking experience with giving her "analytical thinking" and an ability to "[understand] the business side of running a company."
+She credits her banking experience for her "analytical thinking" and ability to "[understand] the business side of running a company."

-She was about to pursue an MBA at Harvard University when, on holiday at her aunt's in Damascus in 2000, she was reacquainted with Bashar al-Assad, a family friend.
+She was planning to pursue an MBA at Harvard University until, on holiday at her aunt's in Damascus in early 2000, she was reacquainted with Bashar al-Assad, a family friend.

-First Lady
+First Lady of Syria

-After Hafez al-Assad's death in June 2000, Bashar took over the presidency.
+After Hafez al-Assad's death in June 2000, his son Bashar took over the presidency.
 Asma moved to Syria in November 2000 and married Bashar in December of that year.
 The marriage surprised many since there had been no media reports of their dating and courtship prior to the wedding.
 Many interpreted the union as a reconciliation and sign of progression towards a reformative government as Asma grew up in the United Kingdom and represents the Sunni majority, unlike the Alawite Bashar.

-After the wedding, Asma travelled throughout Syria to 100 villages in 13 of the 14 Syrian governorates to speak with Syrians and learn where she should direct her future policies.
-She went on to create a collection of organisations that functioned under the charity sector of the government, referred to as the Syria Trust for Development; the organisations include FIRDOS (rural micro-credit), SHABAB (business skills for youth), BASMA (helping children with cancer), RAWAFED (cultural development), the Syrian Organisation for the Disabled, and the Syrian Development Research Centre, aimed to target rural communities, economic development, disabled citizens, cultural development, and children's and women's development, respectively.
-Most well-known were the MASSAR centers she created, locations that functioned as community centers for children to learn active citizenship.
+After the wedding, Assad travelled throughout Syria to 100 villages in 13 of the 14 Syrian governorates to speak with Syrians and learn where she should direct her future policies.
+She went on to create a collection of organisations that functioned under the charity sector of the government, referred to as the Syria Trust for Development.
 Due to this work, she earned a spot as one of the Middle East 411 Magazine's "World's Most Influential Arabs."